-Majority of under five deaths are preventable through interventions like antenatal care, skilled attendance during birth, immunization, and early care seeking for infectious diseases.
-The provision of quality antenatal care remained a major concern in many OIC countries with 80% of total pregnant women benefiting from one and 56% benefiting from recommended four antenatal checks up.
-In both cases, OIC average remained below the averages of world and non-OIC developing countries in 2008-2012.
-A significant number of births in OIC countries are still taking place unassisted as only 62% of deliveries were assisted by a doctor, nurse or midwife in 2008-2012 compared to 70% in non-OIC developing countries and 67% in 2013.
-Though OIC coverage remained slightly below the world (84%) and non-OIC developing countries average (83%), they are catching up rapidly with a 13 percentage point increase during 2000-2013.
+Majority of maternal, new-born and child deaths are preventable through interventions like antenatal care, skilled attendance during birth, immunization, and early care seeking for infectious diseases.
+The provision of quality antenatal care remained a major concern in many OIC countries.
+During the period 2010-2015, around 54% of total pregnant women in OIC countries benefited from the recommended four antenatal checks up.
+The OIC average remained below the averages of the non-OIC developing countries and the world.
+A significant number of births in OIC countries are still taking place unassisted as only 63% of deliveries were assisted by a doctor, nurse or midwife in 2010-2015 compared to 80% in non-OIC developing countries and 76% in the world.
+DTP3 vaccination has increased in OIC countries from 67% in 2000 to 78% in 2015.
+The OIC coverage remained below the world (86%) and non-OIC developing countries average (88%).